kuzanatoliy/questions/PRINCIPLES_AND_PATTERNS/DESIGN_PATTERNS/STRUCTURAL_PATTERNS/FACADE.md

 <details>
   <summary>What are pros of a Facade pattern?</summary>

-- It is possitble to isolate your code from the complexity of a subsystem.
+- It is possible to isolate your code from the complexity of a subsystem.

 </details>